Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Proof of Theorem

 \begin{proof}

 We proceed by reducing to a calculation already carried out by Anamby in \cite{anamby}.
-This reduction follows the same steps of B\"ocherer and Das \cite{BD}. \\
+This reduction follows the same steps of B\"ocherer and Das \cite{BD}.\\

-The fact that the maximal possible denominator is $d_T$ or $4d_T$ is Lemma 2.2 and Proposition 2.3 in \cite{BD}.
 From now on, if $\mu$ has the property that $T^{-1}[\mu/2]$ has maximal possible denominator, we call $\mu$ \textit{primitive} and the corresponding theta component $h_\mu$ a \textit{primitive component of $\varphi$}.
 We proceed in aim of a contradiction. \\

 Assume all the primitive components of $\varphi$ vanish.
 From the transformation formulas (\ref{Theta T}) and (\ref{Theta S}) of the $\Theta_\mu$ and the modularity of $\varphi_T$ under $ $, we find that